johnlobster/recBooker/README.md

 ```
 command.
 This runs eslint on all `.js` files in the directory (other than those in `.eslintignore` ) and in parallel runs all the mocha tests in the `test` directory.

-You can check for compliance before making pull request by running
+You should check for compliance before making pull request by running
 ```
 npm test
 ```